gcorso/DiffDock/README.md

     biopandas

 # Running DiffDock on your own complexes
+For simply run a docking of one ligand against one protein, use the following:

+    bash /repo/DiffDock/run_pipeline.sh -p protein.pdb -l ./ligand/lig/lig.sdf -L lig -n 20 -s 50 -o test

 We support multiple input formats depending on whether you only want to make predictions for a single complex or for many at once.\
 The protein inputs need to be .pdb files.
 The ligand input can either be a SMILES string or a filetype that RDKit can read like `.sdf` or `.mol2`.